kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 ![flow](flow.png "Admission controller flow")

-Key benefit of this architecture is simplicity: A single instance within the cluster validates the signatures before any image pull can happen in the container runtimes on the nodes, which gets initiated by the kubelet.
-This benefit also incorporates the drawback of separation: The node which should pull the container image is not necessarily the same which does the admission.
-This means that if the controller is compromised, then a cluster-wide policy enforcement could not be possible any more.
+A key benefit of this architecture is simplicity: A single instance within the cluster validates the signatures before any image pull can happen in the container runtime on the nodes, which gets initiated by the kubelet.
+This benefit also brings along the issue of separation: The node which should pull the container image is not necessarily the same node that performs the admission.
+This means that if the controller is compromised, then a cluster-wide policy enforcement can no longer be possible.

-One way to solve that issue is doing the policy evaluation directly within the [Container Runtime Interface (CRI)][cri] compatible container runtime.
+One way to solve this issue is doing the policy evaluation directly within the [Container Runtime Interface (CRI)][cri] compatible container runtime.
 The runtime is directly connected to the [kubelet][kubelet] on a node and does all the tasks like pulling images.
-[CRI-O][cri-o] is one of those available runtimes and will feature full support for container image signature verification in the upcoming v1.28 release.
+[CRI-O][cri-o] is one of those available runtimes and will feature full support for container image signature verification in v1.28.

 [cri]: /docs/concepts/architecture/cri
 [kubelet]: /docs/reference/command-line-tools-reference/kubelet
 [cri-o]: https://github.com/cri-o/cri-o

 How does it work?
 CRI-O reads a file called [`policy.json`][policy.json], which contains all the rules defined for container images.
-For example, I can define a policy which only allows signed images `quay.io/crio/signed` for any tag or digest like this:
+For example, you can define a policy which only allows signed images `quay.io/crio/signed` for any tag or digest like this: